home-assistant/developers.home-assistant/blog/2024-11-03-options-flow.md

 ---
 author: epenet
 authorURL: https://github.com/epenet
-title: "New properties for options flows, and deprecated OptionsFlowWithConfigEntry"
+title: "New options flows properties, and deprecated OptionsFlowWithConfigEntry"
 ---

 New helper properties have been added to the `OptionsFlow` to facilitate access to the config entry: